Rafz9Abz9/AbzRecipe/README.md

 2. DEBUG - set to True for development, False for production.

 # Credits

+## Media
 - ChatGPT: used this for getting the recipes for the dishes.
 - Favicon: to create favicon.
 - Fontawesome
 - DrawSQL: to create database schema for the website.
+- Slack: watched videos and notes of plans and guides on how to start and complete the project.
+- Code Institute README template was used as an inspiration for my README.md file.
+- Bootstrap was used as a template for the front-end development of the website.

+## Acknowledgements
+- Slack Community for the helpful materials.
+- Code Institute for their helpful materials and support.
+- My mentor Antonio Rodriguez for his advices and support.